rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 Maximum time in milliseconds that laser scanners will emit a beam or imager scanners will enable the imager.
 A value of 0 indicates an infinite timeout.
 This parameter is compatible with aimType:trigger, aimType:timedHold, aimType:timedRelease and aimType:pressAndRelease.
 Note that for regulatory reasons scanTimeout is not configurable on all laser / imager scanners.
+Scan timeout is extent to hardware capabilities and limitations.
 ####Access